khiemfle/bibtexkey-gen-calibre-plugin/README.md

 The **build** and debug script currently support Windows environment that has 7zip installed.

 The add-google-style-bibtex-key.zip file can be used directly in this repo to import to Calibre.

+The plugin can be installed easily to Calibre by going to: Calibre -> Preferences -> Plugins -> Load Plugin from file.